 Many Christians suffered for their faith in the first few centuries after Christ.
 One of the best known is Polycarp who was Bishop of Smyrna (on the site of modern day Izmir, Turkey) during the 2nd Century.
 F.F.
 Bruce writes of him:

-‘Polycarp was a venerable figure, forming a last link with those who had seen Christ in the flesh, for he had sat at the feet of John, the beloved disciple.’
-(The Spreading Flame, p.174 Paternoster)
+‘Polycarp was a venerable figure, forming a last link with those who had seen Christ in the flesh, for he had sat at the feet of John, the beloved disciple.’ (i)

-He had a powerful evangelistic ministry and people from all walks of life had been converted through him.
+He had a powerful evangelistic ministry and people from all walks of life had been converted as a result of his preaching.
 His pagan opponents called him ‘the destroyer of our gods’.
 In A.D.
 156 a persecution broke out against the believers in the province of Asia.
 Civil authorities hunted down many Christians and Polycarp, by now an old man, was sent into hiding.
 After torturing a servant they learned his whereabouts and captured him.

-The intention was not to kill him but Polycarp’s enemies thought more damage would be done by forcing him to deny Christ and swear allegiance to Caesar.
+The intention was not to kill him but to create confusion and discouragement by forcing him to deny Christ and swear allegiance to Caesar.
 Bruce describes the arresting officer as seeking to save Polycarp from inevitable shame and torture by saying, ‘What harm is there in saying ‘Caesar is Lord’ and offering incense?’
 But Polycarp couldn’t compromise.

 He was taken to the stadium to either recant publicly or face a humiliating and painful death.
 Eusebius writes:

 ‘Polycarp, with his face set, looked at all the crowd in the stadium and waved his hand toward them, sighed, looked up to heaven, and cried, “Away with the godless!”
 The Governor pressed him , “Swear, and I will set you free; execrate [curse or, revile] Christ.”